WebSeed/mobx-state-tree/docs/getting-started.md

 You can write the code for this tutorial in the browser, using the codesandbox playground, or in your preferred code editor (e.g. VSCode).

 ### Writing code in the browser
-For each example you'll fine a codesandbox playground link.
+For each example you'll find a codesandbox playground link.
 You can start from the playgrond of each point and manually progress to the next tutorial step by using it!
 If you're stuck, feel free to have a sneak peak from the next playground link! :)

 ### Writing code in the editor
 Setting up the whole environment for a React project involve transpilers, bundlers, linters, etc... and setting them up may become very tedious and not fun.
 Thanks to `create-react-app` setting up all those tools became easy as typing a couple of lines in your terminal.